strimzi/proposals/06x-new-kafka-roller.md

              `LEADING_ALL_PREFERRED` or `SERVING` state.

 5. Wait for nodes in `WAIT_FOR_LOG_RECOVERY` group to finish performing log recovery.
-   - Wait for nodes to have `SERVING` within the `postOperationalTimeoutMs`.
+   - Wait for nodes to have `SERVING` within the `postOperationTimeoutMs`.
    - If the timeout is reached for a node and its `numRetries` is greater than or equal to `maxRetries`, throw `UnrestartableNodesException` with the log recovery progress (number of remaining logs and segments).
 Otherwise increment node's `numRetries` and repeat from step 2.

 6. Restart nodes in `RESTART_FIRST` category: